marcossilvestrini/learning-windows-server-2019/README.md

 ## About Projetc

-Repository for learnning about Windows Server 2019
+Repository for learning about Windows Server 2019

 ## Licence